 Through the Active&Fit Direct program, you can get discounted gym memberships.
-Choose from more than 16,000 locations nationwide.
+Choose from more than 12,200 locations nationwide.
 You can change your membership to a different gym at any time.
 There are also thousands of digital workout videos and digital resources and classes available online.

-To participate you pay a one-time enrollment fee of \$25 (good as long as you continue your enrollment) and an ongoing \$25 monthly membership fee.
+To participate you pay a one-time enrollment fee of \$84 (good as long as you continue your enrollment) and an ongoing \$28 monthly membership fee.

 Find out which fitness centers participate with Active&Fit Direct by going to their website through your Member Dashboard.
-You may call Customer Service at 888-393-2940 for help.
+You may call Customer Service at 844-646-2746 for help.

-Active&Fit Direct is through American Specialty Health Incorporated (ASH).
+Active&Fit Direct is through American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 ASH has the right to change any part of the program, including the enrollment or monthly membership fees.
 ASH will notify you at least 30 days before changing any fees.
 Fitness centers, amenities, and classes vary by location, and taxes may apply.
 Any non-standard services that typically require an additional fee are not included.